Pawel-Eliszewski/WalletApp-frontend-refactored/README.md

 - Upgrade to Progressive Web App (mobile & desktop);
 - Accessibility (f.e., navigation with only a keyboard);
 - Refactor from css.modules to BEM & Sass;
-- New Project Structure + refactor majority of Components - new fun
+- Implementing a new project structure and refactoring the majority of components;
 - Dark/Light Color Schemes;
 - Polish and English language versions to choose from;
 - Searach Form with transactions filters (amount, date, type, category, comment);